If you sustain an injury due to medical negligence you may be able to make a claim for compensation.

 - Cosmetic and dermatological injuries due to care falling below the professional standard

-Hospitals, doctors and other medical professionals must act and provide their care to a high professional standard which is regulated by the Common Law.
+Hospitals, doctors and other medical professionals must act and provide their care to a high professional standard which is regulated by the Civil Liability Act.

 - Negligence: The defendant’s actions fell short of the professional standard and,